jónsi’s early electronic project is finally available on triple red, white and blue translucent vinyl. limited edition 3,000 units only.

 “While we were on the boat I started to take the recordings, manipulate them and mutate them into drones or other types of musical functions—so we could use the sounds as instruments for building compositions.
 We decided, ‘Let’s try not to have them sounding too much like real sounds, let’s turn them into something else.’
 When I had done some drones, some long tones out of a bird or something, I gave it to Jónsi and he started to peel off certain types of melodious things, and then play it to me.
 And then we started to just throw the ball back and forth,” explains von Hausswolff.

 DARK MORPH LIVE EVENT, MAY 10.
 VENICE, ITALY.

-Jónsi and Carl Michael will play a live concert in Venice as part of the Biennale to coincide with the release of Dark Morph on May 10.
-The show is free entry although tickets should be applied for in advance (ticket details below).
+Jónsi and Carl Michael played a live concert in Venice as part of the Biennale to coincide with the release of Dark Morph on May 10, 2019.

 Dark Morph’s The So(ng)qe/Tovuto Kyrrahafið Sound Field is commissioned and produced by TBA21–Academy.